 Every 7th grade student will attend an hour long Music and Movement Series school performance at the Ordway.
 Artists featured in the 18/19 school year include: local leaders in contemporary dance TU Dance (October 26th), world renown Jazz pianist Nachito Herrera (November 29-30) and activist dance company Contra Tiempo (March 7-8).
 Visit www.ordway.org/school-performances for a full list of performances!

 8th Grade - Cowles Center for Dance and the Performing Arts

-Every 8th grade student will attend a matinee performance of a local professional dance company in The Cowles Center's historic Goodale Theater.
-Tickets and bussing are fully covered.
+8th Grade - The Cowles Center for Dance and the Performing Arts Every 8th-grade student will attend a matinee performance of a local professional dance company in The Cowles Center's historic Goodale Theater.
+Tickets and busing for this field trip are completely funded.
 During matinees, students are encouraged to be active participants rather than passive observers; students are invited to question dance, engage their curiosity, envision themselves as dancers, and move their bodies either from their seats or on the stage.
-The hour long matinees take place on Thursday and Friday mornings throughout the year from 10:30-11:30 AM.
+The hour-long matinees take place on Thursday and Friday mornings throughout the year from 10:30-11:30 AM.
 All performances include a post-show Q&A with the company as well as an interactive study guide which is sent to educators prior to the show.

 9th Grade - Guthrie Theater & Project Success

 Every ninth grade student will attend a matinee at the Guthrie Theater.
 Prior to the performance students will learn about the production of the play directly from the artists.
 In addition, the Guthrie is hosting a Professional Development workshop for teachers that includes sessions on the creation of the production and how to teach Shakespeare in the classroom.